Biometix/biometix.github.io/index/framework.md

 + It takes a folder in your file system as input and produces the raw metrics in CSV along with a EDA report.

-+ It is distributed as Docker container.
++ It is distributed as Docker container as well as a Python entry point application.

 ***